jmjamison/DyePlant_Lessons/README.md

 #### Might be subtitled
 - Dye plants in the kitchen
 - How to use vegitable dyes and not to poison your family
-- Vegitable dyes and why I hate the ter "natural dyes"
+- Vegitable dyes and why I hate the term "natural dyes"

 This is an on-going project.
 Materials updated as needed.